• Retrait en 2 heures

 Description

 Eyeglasses have become so commonplace we hardly think about them-unless we can't find them.
-They are just there, immediately at hand for those who wear them.
 Yet glasses have been controversial throughout history.
-Oxford scholar Roger Bacon pioneered the science of using lenses to see and then spent a decade in a miserable medieval prison cell for his hubris, for advocating that he could "fix" God's creations by improving our eyesight.
-Even today, people take off their glasses before having their picture taken because they have been taught through generations that wearing glasses is somehow unattractive, despite how necessary they are to most of our daily lives.
+Roger Bacon pioneered using lenses to see and then spent a decade in a medieval prison for advocating that he could "fix" God's creations by improving our eyesight.
+Even today, people take off their glasses before having their picture taken, despite how necessary they are.

 A Four-Eyed World: How Glasses Changed the Way We See is the first book to investigate the experience of wearing glasses and contacts and their role in culture.
-It's also a searing story of what might happen if someone who needed them to cross the street decided to put them aside for a scary week.
-David King Dunaway encourages readers to take a look at how they literally see the world through what they wear by exploring everything from the history of deficient eyesight and how glasses are made to portrayals of those who wear glasses in media, the stigma surrounding them, and the future of augmented and virtual reality glasses.
-He illustrates how glasses have shaped, and continue to shape, who we are and who we are becoming.
-Interwoven with this exploration is Dunaway's own experience of spending a week without his glasses, which he has used since childhood, to see the world around him and his newfound appreciation for his visual aids.
+David King Dunaway encourages readers to take a look at how they literally see the world through what they wear.
+He explores everything from the history of deficient eyesight and how glasses are made to portrayals of those who wear glasses in media, the stigma surrounding them, and the future of augmented and virtual reality glasses, highlighting how glasses have shaped, and continue to shape, who we are.
+Interwoven is Dunaway's own experience of spending a week without his glasses, which he has used since childhood, to see the world around him and his newfound appreciation for his visual aids.

-A Four-Eyed World is the story of how we see the world and how our ability to see things has evolved, ultimately asking: How have two cloudy, quarter-sized discs of crystal or glass riveted together become so essential to human existence?
+This is the story of how we see the world and how our ability to see things has evolved, ultimately asking: How have two cloudy, quarter-sized discs of crystal or glass originally riveted together become so essential to human existence?
 Shakespeare famously said eyes are windows to the soul, but what about people who see only by covering theirs with glasses?
 Readers will find out together through this fascinating and insightful cultural history of one of humanity's greatest inventions.

 Spécifications